 Yes!
 We make yoga accessible to everyone.
 As you are starting out with yoga it is best that you choose a spot in the middle/back of the room so that you can see other students around you.
-We have one beginners class on Wednesday evenings at 7.15pm which will break down some of our basic poses like Downward Dog, High Plank, Low Plank, Upward Dog and the Warrior poses.
-We offer a Two Week Intro Offer for $35 where you can attend as many classes as you like for two weeks.
+We have Slow Flow Classes on several times throughout the week which will break down some of our basic poses like Downward Dog, High Plank, Low Plank, Upward Dog and the Warrior poses and generally run at a slower pace so that you can get used to the sequences.
+We offer a Two Week Intro Offer for $45 where you can attend as many classes as you like for two weeks.
 This pass will start from the date of your first booking.
 During this period please try and come to as many classes and styles as possible and aim to come at least 3 times a week.
 It takes a month of regular practise to get familiar with the poses in yoga, but you will feel a difference even after your first two weeks.

 At MOVE we practise Hot Power Vinyasa, an energetic and dynamic style of yoga practised in a heated room, which has become popular in Western society over the past few years.
 Its challenging postures focus on a balance of strength and flexibility.
 Power Vinyasa links movement to the breath, producing a cardiovascular type of exercise which is unlike any exercise out there!
 Often sequences of the same postures are repeated in order for the student to get familiar with them and to find a rhythm to their practice.
 That said, many love the practice because of its diversity, so be prepared to be challenged.
 Check out our class descriptions page for more information on class types.